mrsvllmr/de_zoomcamp_2023_project/README.md

 Specifically, three different endpoints were implemented.
 Due to time constraints, the final dashboard does not refer to all three, however, adding more endpoints would be an easy task as the processing is already quite dynamic/parameterized.

 The following steps were implemented as part of the project:
-- Setting up the infrastructure largely via Terraform.
+- Setting up the infrastructure largely via Terraform
-- daily API retrieval of data in JSON format and saving in GCS/Datalake (Python/Pandas/Prefect).
+- Daily API retrieval of data in JSON format and saving in GCS/Datalake (Python/Pandas orchestrated by Prefect)
-- daily transfer from GCS to BigQuery (Python/Pandas/Prefect)
+- Daily flatten and transfer from GCS to BigQuery (Python/Pandas orchestrated by Prefect)
-- daily processing/preparation of data (Python/Pandas/Prefect/dbt)
+- Daily processing/preparation of data (staging/bronze/silver/gold layer via dbt orchestrated by Prefect)
 - visualization of data in dashboard (Looker Studio)